AVSystem/developer-zone/docs/IoT_quick_start/Visualize_device_data.md

 0. In the expanded **Temperature** object card, click the **Add widget** icon in the **Widget** column and click **Save**.
    ![Add widget](images/add_widget.png "Add widget"){:style="float: left;margin-right: 817px;margin-top: 17px;margin-bottom: 17px;border: 1px solid lightgray;width: 70%"}

+    !!! important
+        The action of adding a widget applies for all the devices in your domain, but the widget will only display data from the 10 oldest devices (based on their **Creation time**).

 0. Repeat all the steps for any other connected devices in your domain which you want to include in the **Temperature** widget.
 You can add up to 10 devices to one widget.

 ## View widget on the **Dashboard**